Skip to Content

 Age

-After a German Shepherd’s first heat cycle, subsequent heat cycles may be a bit irregular in the beginning but will become more consistent with time.
+After a German Shepherd’s first heat cycle, subsequent heat cycles may be a bit irregular initially but will become more consistent with time.
 If your dog is experiencing irregular cycles, you may want to talk to a vet to determine if this is normal or if there are underlying causes.

 Instead, older German Shepherds will have slowed cycles with fewer heat seasons.
 Despite this, your dog will still experience estrus her entire life and can still get pregnant despite the reduced estrus seasons.